tjbarzee/academic-kickstart/content/publication/carb_manure/index.md

 publication_types: ["4"]

 # Publication name and optional abbreviated publication name.
-publication: Final Technical Report to *State of California Air Resources Board Contract #14‐456*
+publication: Final Technical Report to *State of California Air Resources Board*
 # publication_short:

 abstract: The	objective	of	this	research	project	is	to	develop	information	to	help	inform	policies	to